aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

   * AWS Glue
   * Amazon S3 bucket

-SAP source data is extracted in Amazon S3 bucket.
-The source data can be extracted using different approaches highlighted in the [Guidance for SAP Data Integration and Management on AWS](https://aws.amazon.com/solutions/guidance/sap-data-integration-and-management-on-aws/?did=sl_card&trk=sl_card).
+SAP source data is extracted in Amazon S3 bucket; you can use one of the approaches highlighted in the [Guidance for SAP Data Integration and Management on AWS](https://aws.amazon.com/solutions/guidance/sap-data-integration-and-management-on-aws/?did=sl_card&trk=sl_card) to extract data from your SAP system.
-[Note: Make a note of s3 path where data is stored; for example: s3://YOURSLAMBDALAYERS3/athenaresults/
+[Note: Make a note of s3 path where data is stored; for example: s3://YOURSLAMBDALAYERS3/athenaresults/]

 ## Deployment Steps